 - June 2018 – Vancouver Jazz Festival (Indigenous Residency), excerpts in collaboration with Jessica McMann (flute) and Karen Donaldson Shepherd, (viola and voice)

-- November 2018 – Weesageechak Begins to Dance developmental festival – Toronto
+- November 2018 – Weesageechak Begins to Dance developmental festival – Toronto.
+Thanks to Native Earth Performing Arts for their support of script development.

 - Anishinabeg oral history